Graduate Studies Overview

 The director of graduate studies is Dr. Ed Merrill.
 Each program and concentration has its own director or coordinator.
 Mary Beth Hubbard is the graduate program assistant and can be reached with questions and comments by phone at 205-348-1919.

-- Clinical Psychology Program Director — Dr. Martha Crowther
+- Clinical Psychology Program Director — Dr. Matthew Jarrett

 - Clinical Child Coordinator — Dr. Randy Salekin